Why Are People Drawn to Risk?

 Someone brighter than I (I believe it was Brian Germain in his book, “The Parachute And Its Pilot”) commented, “The brave may not live forever, but the cautious do not live at all.”
 The question develops, how do we define or enrich our life?
 What makes it exciting or fun?
 What challenges us to reach further?

-My father was a bold young man but, from his perspective, he saw no point in risk without reward.
+My father was a bold young man in a tough metropolitan environment but, from his parental perspective, he saw no point in risk without reward.
 He witnessed a few of my jumps as friends and I worked together in freefall and commented, “Why are you trying to kill yourself?”
 I explained that my jumps and other activities were a celebration of Life, not a hedonistic, thrill-seeking death wish.
 There is a progression in skydiving, and I enjoyed each level of that development as well as the exercise of the techniques I’d learned.

 His next question (predictably) was, "What if the parachute doesn’t open?”
 I explained that I was prepared for that through training and practice.
 I open my main at the prescribed altitude, and altitude provides time to quickly assess the situation, release my malfunctioned main canopy, then deploy my reserve canopy.
 That process takes only seconds.
 None of my answers satisfied him.
 Two of my jumps (1970 and 1974) did require reserve deployments.
 I traced the problem to human error and modified my packing procedure.
 The remainder of my jump activity, over the next 18 years, passed without another malfunction or a reason to deploy a reserve.

-Anyone who looks out the door on their first jump is going to nervously question their decision and, for some, it’s a religious experience!
+Anyone who looks out the door of the aircraft on their first jump is going to nervously question their decision and, for some, it’s a religious experience!
 We’re all aware of the fight-or-flight response to fear, but there’s a third possibility: freeze.
-We’ve all heard of the “deer in the headlights”, immobilized by fear.
-That is not normally a successful response for the deer, but it’s often life-threatening for the motorist who reflexively tries to avoid the creature and sails off the highway.
+We’ve all heard of the “deer in the headlights” response, a creature immobilized by fear.
+That is not typically a successful response for the deer, and it’s often life-threatening for the motorist who reflexively tries to avoid the creature and sails off the highway.
+As a jumper, you are constantly thinking and reacting.

 In the ‘70s, before accelerated freefall training and tandem jumping was an option, I was a jumpmaster at a northeastern paracenter.
-The jumpmaster takes wind conditions and canopy performance into consideration, and chooses the exit point at altitude for student parachutists.
+The jumpmaster takes wind conditions and canopy performance into consideration and chooses the exit point at altitude for student parachutists to leave the aircraft.
 Two adults (on different occasions, a few months apart), one male and one female, froze in the door on their first jump.
 Understand, this is not a tactical environment; this is a sport paracenter and these students are there on a voluntary basis, paying to make a recreational jump.
 They are certainly permitted to change their mind.

-In my opinion, a person who trains to jump but changes their mind in the door of the aircraft has not been properly or adequately trained, has not been given the confidence to leave the aircraft and complete the jump.
-I continued as a jumpmaster but changed my priority to ground instruction to better prepare student parachutists to exit properly, to assume a good face-to-earth position, to check that their canopy is fully and properly deployed, to steer their canopies and to execute a good parachute landing fall (PLF) to avoid injury on landing.
+In my opinion, a person who trains to jump but changes their mind in the door of the aircraft has not been properly or adequately trained to cope with the very rare malfunction, has not been given the confidence to leave the aircraft, steer the canopy, land properly and complete the jump.
+I continued as a jumpmaster but changed my priority to ground instruction to better prepare student parachutists to exit properly, to assume a good face-to-earth position, to check that their canopy is fully and properly deployed, to steer their canopies to a target area and to execute a good parachute landing fall (PLF) to avoid injury on landing.

 My wife made five static-line jumps before we were married, and I was genuinely impressed.
-We've been married for 33 years, and I'm still impressed.
+We've been married for 40 years, and I'm still impressed.
 She was curious about jumping, satisfied that curiosity, and pressed on to other things.
-Landings with the modified military 28- and 35-foot canopies we used for student training in those days were "brisk".
-That situation has noticeably improved.
+Landings with the modified military 28- and 35-foot canopies we used for student training in those days were often "brisk".
+That situation has since noticeably improved.

 There are four aspects of skydiving that I enjoyed and appreciated: (1) freefall relative work or R/W, i.e., working with other skydivers in freefall to transition from one formation to another, (2) freefall photography, capturing images of other skydivers in freefall, (3) working with student parachutists and (4) I enjoyed the friendship and camaraderie of other men and women in my skydiving community.